dariusp000/Darius/README.md

   <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNzdjM2VkZjVhNmQxOTAzNmNjYjA1MmEwMzM0MTU2YTJmNmRhMzZlMyZlcD12MV9naWZzX3NlYXJjaCZjdD1n/NKEt9elQ5cR68/giphy.gif" width="300" height="220" />
 </p>

-🔐 I'm a UK-based **Cybersecurity Technician** with a deep background in:
-- 🧠 Threat intelligence, SIEM (Wazuh/Splunk), and endpoint protection
-- ⚔️ Red team challenges (CEH, HTB Red Team, privilege escalation labs)
-- 🛡️ Blue team ops (SOC triage, log analysis, and phishing simulations)
+🔐 I'm an **entry-level cybersecurity technician** based in the UK, passionate about defending digital systems and growing in the cybersecurity field.

-🎓 Earned a **BSc in Computing** from Arden University.
-Developed a secure full-stack web app as a dissertation project using **PHP, SQL, JS, HTML/CSS**.
+🎓 I recently earned a **BSc (Hons) in Computing** from Arden University, where I built a secure full-stack web application for my dissertation.

+💼 Currently working as an **IT Support Analyst** at Clarke Energy where I:
+- Respond to cybersecurity threats and phishing emails
+- Monitor endpoint protection (EDR/AV)
+- Manage Active Directory access control

+🧪 **Hands-On Experience**:
-🏗️ Built a fully segmented VMware ESXi home lab with VLANs, pfSense firewall, Snort IDS, Wazuh SIEM, and multiple OSes for live attack simulation.
+- Built a VMware ESXi lab with pfSense, Snort IDS, Wazuh SIEM, OpenVAS, AD, and Linux systems

-📜 Certified in:
-- CEH • Security+ • Network+ • A+ • CSIS Stack • ITF+

-🎯 Goal: To join a forward-thinking cyber defense team where I can deliver offensive and defensive value, grow technically, and make a real impact.
+- Completed labs from CEH, Security+, and HTB SOC Analyst Path
+- Participated in monthly CEH CTFs and HTB Red Teaming Track

+📚 **Certifications**:
+- 🧾 CEH (Certified Ethical Hacker)
+- 🧾 CompTIA Security+, Network+, A+, ITF+, CSIS Stack

+💬 I love sharing what I learn, building realistic lab scenarios, and pushing my limits in red/blue team skill sets.

+🌟 **Goal**: To grow into a SOC Analyst or Junior Penetration Tester role where I can contribute to real-world cyber defense.

 ---